localnetwork/taxonomy_sitemap/Readme.md

 4. Custom Priority Configuration per Vocabulary.
 5. Doesn't need cron to generate sitemap urls.
 6. Supports pager /taxonomy/sitemaps.xml?page=0
-7. Supports filter per content type /taxonomy/sitemaps.xml?type=tags
+7. Supports filter per vocabulary /taxonomy/sitemaps.xml?type=tags

 ## CONS of this module
 1. It's not that user-friendly since this is a plain xml file unlike other popular modules like xmlsitemap, simple_sitemap.

 # NEW
-- Added a filter per content type in sitemap.
+- Added a filter per vocabulary in sitemap.